TommyGymer/Flight-Sim/Design.md

 ---
 ### Objects

-#### Structure
+#### Objects
+- Attributes
 	- Movement
 		- Vector3D: position
 		- Vector3D: velocity
 		- Vector3D: acceleration
 	- Rotation
 		- Vector4D: rotation
 		- Vector3D: angular velocity
 	- Size
 		- Vector3D: scale
 	- Model
 		- raylib::Model: model
 			- Contains the mesh and other object data
 			- Such as animations
 			- And bones

-#### Functions
+- Functions
 	- Initialiser
 		- Take a string from which to load the object data into the model attribute
 	- Draw
 		- Use the attributes to draw the object to the world
 	- Update
 		- Use numerical integration on the movement attributes

+#### Vectors and Matrices

+Use a 2D array to allow dynamic sizes of vectors and matrices Will need to consider how to invert / find the conjunction of square matrices; probably using an if statement and accounting for specific cases would be best

+- Attributes
+	- 1D element array
+	- integer columns
+	- integer rows
+- Functions
+	- Indexing
+	- Basic arithmetic
+	- Powers
+	- Inverse
+	- Normalise

 #### Other